Should I invest in a Smart home?

 Would you rather move into a home that was already future-proofed with the latest technology or one that would soon need updating?

-A 2015 Barclays report states that people would pay an extra £3,310 for a new home that comes fully equipped with the latest technology, such as smart heating systems and appliances.
+According to research by Barclays, people would pay an extra £3,310 for a new home that comes fully equipped with the latest technology, such as smart heating systems and appliances.